sebastianmicu24/scipathj/README.md

 ![SciPathJ Logo](src/main/resources/icon.png)

-SciPathJ is a modern Java-based software for histopathological image analysis, designed to provide automated segmentation and classification of histological images.
-The project builds upon proven methodologies while incorporating a modern user interface and an extensible architecture.
+SciPathJ is a modern, professional-grade Java software for histopathological image analysis, designed to provide automated segmentation and classification of histological images.
+The project builds upon proven methodologies while incorporating a modern user interface and an extensible, SOLID-compliant architecture ready for production environments.

 ## Table of Contents